 Ergo loupes vs traditional loupes

 I started researching deeply when I realized I needed a new pair of loupes.
-If I was going to spend so much money on a new pair, I wanted to make the right decision.
+If I would spend so much money on a new pair, I wanted to make the right decision.

 There are a few different loupe companies, some with better reputations, quality and after-purchase customer service.